RaviTambade/TFLdotNET/notes/solutionarchitecture/layeredarchitecture.md

-Absolutely!
-Let me walk you through the **Layered Architecture**, **Component-Based Design**, and **Service-Oriented Architecture (SOA)** in a mentor storytelling style — the kind of session I would lead in a mentorship workshop with aspiring .NET architects or team leads.

----

-👨‍🏫 **Mentor Storytelling: Layered Architecture – Think Like an Architect**
+##  Mentor Storytelling: Layered Architecture – Think Like an Architect

 *"Let me tell you a story of how we used to build applications... and how we evolved."*